-Studies have indicated that certain ingredients, such as caffeine, creatine and beta-alanine, do have a significant effect on performance.
+Studies have indicated that certain ingredients, such as caffeine, creatine, and beta-alanine, significantly affect performance.

-Therefore, it is important that a pre-workout supplement contains these well-researched substances in decent quantities.
+Therefore, a pre-workout supplement must contain these well-researched substances in decent quantities.

 Proprietary blends hide the quantities of each ingredient and may, therefore, be ineffective.
 Additionally, extremely stimulating pre-workouts may cause significant side effects.